Director

 Byraissia Jones graduated from Arizona State University with a degree in Graphic Design.
 During college she danced with, and eventually captained, the Devilettes Dance Team.
 She loves teaching.
 One of her favorite dance teaching experiences was teaching an after school dance program called "Kid Zone" where she got to work with many different ages and levels.

 She is proficient in various styles including ballet, jazz, tap, hip hop, contemporary and tumbling.
 She was also a competitive dancer for many years.
+She has advanced certifications from Acrobatic Arts.

 .